 Fak’ugesi Digital Africa Residency

-Zimbabwean (b.
-1981) multi-disciplinary visual artist.
-Studied in Atlanta, GA.
+Komborerai Chapfika is a Zimbabwean (b.
+1981) multi-disciplinary visual artist, who studied in Atlanta, GA.
 USA (BA.
 Economics 2006).
-Following graduation he worked in advertising, broadcast, animation, and web development including time at LBi Interactive, Web.com, and Cartoon Network.
-His art work features contemporary African and Western pop iconography, bright patterns, and often surreal figurative elements.
+Following graduation, he worked in advertising, broadcast, animation, and web development including time at LBi Interactive, Web.com, and Cartoon Network.
+His artwork features contemporary African and Western pop iconography, bright patterns, and often surreal figurative elements.
 He draws, paints, designs, animates, and creates installations.
-A mostly self taught artist, he believe art transcends any singular medium and that each discipline informs the other.
+A mostly self-taught artist, he believes art transcends any singular medium and that each discipline informs the other.
 His hybrid aesthetic echoes his personal journey as a contemporary African artist commentating on the ongoing cultural remixing brought on by globalization, the people, and situations he encounters.
-Chapfika creates art work which is alive with energy, vibrant colour, textures, patterns, current awareness, and suggestive storytelling.
 Chapfika is currently developing a “Retro-Futurist-Afro-Kitsch” aesthetic.
 A hyperbolic, but recognizable visual style that expresses the immense potential and current dire straits of Zimbabwe, and Africa at large.

-23 year old Julia Hango, Better known as JuliART has self funded three successful solo exhibitions to kick start her provocative feminist art career in 2015 in her home country Namibia.
+Julia Hango (better known as JuliART) is a 23-year-old who has self-funded three successful solo exhibitions to kick start her provocative feminist art career in 2015 in her home country Namibia.
 JuliART is one of the most promising young Namibian artists today.
-Playing with various artistic techniques many of her digitally created photographs are surreal and thought provoking as they are layered with movement and emotion that give the Artworks an exploratory three dimensional space challenging the notions of sexuality and gender.
+Playing with various artistic techniques many of her digitally created photographs are surreal and thought provoking as they are layered with movement and emotion that give the Artworks an exploratory three-dimensional space challenging the notions of sexuality and gender.
 Her work utilizes the power of the camera and the Naked human body as a tool to challenge society on issues of gender, bodily autonomy, mortality, identity, and, perhaps most importantly, her own life as a nudist.